MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/build.md

 ## Configure the build
 1. From the list of branches, select the **master** branch.
 2. Click **Configure build**.
 The Build configuration panel will show up.
-3. If would like to sign the builds, flip the switch next to **Sign build**, and upload your Provisioning profile and certificate.
-This will let you distribute the build later.
+3. If would like to sign the builds, flip the switch next to **Sign build**, and upload your Provisioning Profile and Certificate.
+This will let you distribute the build later, and you find out more [here](https://developer.apple.com/support/certificates/).
 4. Click **Save** at the bottom of the page, and the build will begin.

 The build can take a couple minutes, but you can click on it to to view real-time output logs.
 After, if the build is successful, you can download the build, symbols, or logs by clicking **Download**.